 This section will briefly explain the primary goals and strategies of the new fourth generation NAPWPS 2023-2033.
 It will highlight the significant changes and innovations compared to the previous generations of the NAPWPS and give readers an insight into the priorities for the upcoming decade.
-(Collaborative Efforts: Describes the institutional partnerships and collaborations between and among the National Steering Committee on Women, Peace and Security (NSCWPS) and other relevant government instrumentalities and civil society organizations (CSOs)).
+(Collaborative Efforts: Describes the institutional partnerships and collaborations between and among the NSCWPS and other relevant government instrumentalities and CSOs.

-Building on the new features of the third-generation NAPWPS 2017-2022, which embraced a broader approach to addressing the situation of women in armed conflict and recognizing their contributions to conflict transformation, while also anchoring its focus on expandingwomen's role in various peace spaces and recognizing their vertical and horizontal vulnerabilities, as well as crafting a localized WPS that is inclusive and reflective of the needs, aspirations, and contributions of women, this segment will highlight the new and innovative aspects of the fourth-generation NAPWPS 2023-2033.
+Building on the new features of the third-generation NAPWPS 2017-2022, which embraced a broader approach to addressing the situation of women in armed conflict and recognizing their contributions to conflict transformation, while also anchoring its focus on expanding women's role in various peace spaces and recognizing their vertical and horizontal vulnerabilities, as well as crafting a localized WPS that is inclusive and reflective of the needs, aspirations, and contributions of women, this segment will highlight the new and innovative aspects of the fourth-generation NAPWPS 2023-2033.
 It will explain how these new features are designed to address the challenges identified in the reviews and better meet the goals of promoting women's roles in peace and security.